metagentools/GraphBin/tutorial.md

 ## Preprocessing

-Let's set the path to our data as follows
+Let's set the path to our data as follows.
 ```
 my_path=/path/to/data/folder
 ```

 ### Assembly

-We can assemble our set of reads into contigs.
-For this purpose, we will use **metaSPAdes** as follows. [metaSPAdes](https://genome.cshlp.org/content/27/5/824) is the dedicated metagenomic assembler of [SPAdes](http://cab.spbu.ru/software/spades/)
+We can assemble our reads into contigs using any metagenomic assembler.
+For this purpose, we will use [**metaSPAdes**](https://genome.cshlp.org/content/27/5/824) (available from [SPAdes](http://cab.spbu.ru/software/spades/)) as follows.
 ```
 spades --meta -1 $my_path/Reads_1.fastq -2 $my_path/Reads_2.fastq -o $my_path/ -t 8
 ```